thefinnlab/psyanim-docs/entities_and_components.md

 Then, it uses the `PsyanimScene`'s `getComponentsByType()` method to get all components of type `MyCollectibleItem` in the scene.

-This is a really helpful method for anytime we have a lot of `entities` with a particular `component` attached that we want to access, but be careful to remember that the scene is dynamic and 'when' you call it is just as important as 'where' you call it.
+This is a really helpful method for anytime we have a lot of `entities` with a particular `component` attached that we want to access.

-Once we have a reference to all the `collectibles` in the scene, we setup an event handler for the `collectibles`' 'collected' event that removes the `collectible` from our `this._collectibles` array and then checks to see if we won the game.
+Once we have a reference to all the `collectibles` in the scene, we setup an event handler for the `collectibles'` 'collected' event that removes the `collectible` from our `this._collectibles` array and then checks to see if we won the game.

 When the player picks up a `collectible`, we'll need to remove it from our `this._collectibles` array.